Singularities of the biextension metric for families of abelian varieties: Introduction

+Turning again to the case of the Ceresa cycle, note that since the intermediate Jacobian of the primitive part of $H_{3}(J(Y_{x}))$ is a compact complex torus but not an abelian variety, we can not apply directly our results for families of abelian varieties to this case.

-In the special case of families of jacobians Conjecture \ref{con:1} is proved in \cite{bhdj}.
-The proof in this special case makes heavy use of the combinatorics of dual graphs of nodal curves, and so cannot readily be extended to families of abelian varieties, nor does it seem practical to reduce the general case to that of jacobians.
+In the special case of families of jacobians of curves Conjecture \ref{con:1} has been proved in \cite{bhdj}.
+The proof in this special case makes heavy use of the combinatorics of dual graphs of nodal curves, and so cannot readily be extended to families of abelian varieties, nor does it seem practical to reduce the general case to that of jacobians of curves.